Cusco travel guide

 Transform your travel memories into a unique book, with personalized pages, country by country.

-There are not many tour agencies that advertise this tour service, but there are some out there.
-Renting a car is also a great idea as you can explore the whole region on your own clock.
+There are not many tour agencies that advertise this tour service, but there are some Palcoyo Rainbow Tours that perhaps might stop to show you.
+Renting a car is the best way to experience the red river though, as you can explore the whole region on your own clock.

 Note: The river is not always red.
 Depending on the time of year and day depends on the color of the water here.
-Consult with locals before making the trip out there.
+The best time to witness this is from January to April.

 Let's head back to what's actually inside the city of Cusco in Peru!